opencog/atomspace-dht/README.md

 * TODO: Measure total RAM usage.
 This risks being quite the memory hog, if datasets with hundreds of millions of atoms are published.
+* TODO: Create a "seeder", that maintains the AtomSpace in Postgres, listens for load requests and responds by seeding those Atoms into DHT if they are not already there.
+Likewise, in a read-write mode, it listens for updates, and stores them back into the database.
+  Ideally, this seeder can use the existing AtomSpace Postgres backend code with zero modifications, and just act as a bridge between two backends.

 ### Issues
-The following are serious issues, some of which are nearly
+The following are serious issues, some of which are show-stoppers:
-show-stoppers:

 * Rate limiting causes published data to be discarded.
 This is currently solved with a `std::this_thread::sleep_for()` in several places in the code.
 See
   [opendht issue #460](https://github.com/savoirfairelinux/opendht/issues/460)
   for details.
-This is a serious issue, and makes the unit tests fairly unreliable, as they become timing-dependent and racy.
+This is a show-stopper issue, and makes some of the unit tests unreliable, sometimes passing, sometimes failing.
+Dropped data is a show-stopper; data storage MUST be reliable!
-  (This is effectively a show-stopper.)
 * There does not seem to be any way of force-pushing local data out onto the net, (for synchronization, e.g. for example, if it is known that the local node is going down.
 See